facg3/Continuous-Integration/README.md

 #### Create a basic Node project on Github that includes some tests with Tape, then sync your project with an online CI tool.
 Add a new feature to your project, commit your changes, then check on your CI tool to ensure your tests are still passing and your project build is passing.
 A popular tool is Travis, this excellent tutorial will come in handy.

+## how can i did this ?
+there is a tool called ( ## travis ci )!

+## what is advantage for this tool ?
+- Nothing to install
+- Free (open Source)
+- Integrated niecly with Github

+## file .travis.yml what is that ?
+- basic travis configration file tell travis what expected and how to behave for your app .
+- tell us run on Node.js and use the lastest version of Node.js

+## where i put this folder ?
+- In the root of the project folder and valiadte it .

 this is myrepo for used this CI :  https://github.com/MahmoudMH/Autocomplete